 The last few winters, the oil-fired power plant in Karlshamn has functioned as an electricity reserve, but that agreement expired last season.
-And ahead of the new procurement of electricity producers who would take on this task, new rules have applied, where the EU's state aid rules set limits.
+And ahead of the new procurement of electricity producers that would take on this task, new rules have applied, where the EU's state aid rules set limits.
 It simply cannot cost too much.

-Three bidders submitted, all were above the price ceiling, says Pontus de Maré, operations manager at Svenska Kraftnät.
+Three bidders submitted, all above the price ceiling, says Pontus de Maré, operations manager at Svenska Kraftnät.

 "Very challenging"